akleemans/skybriefing-dabs/README.md

     SENDER_PW = 'gmail-password'
     EMAIL_SUBJECT = 'skybriefing.com report'
     EMAIL_BODY = 'Sent from Raspberry Pi :)'

+*Important*: Make sure the directory matches where the files are downloaded and that is temporary!
+The script will delete *all* files in the directory to clean up!

 ### Make file executable
 `chmod +x skybriefing_dabs.sh`